abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:b4ac698014
 ## Commit history

 Git stores the complete history of all of your commits, which is conviently viewable via the RStudio IDE.

-Open up the RStudio project and the ```myFunctions.R``` script.
-We are going to be serious about the `sumOfSquares` function this time as we are actually going to add and **commit** it to the Git repository.
+To make our Git history a bit richer, we are going to be serious about the `sumOfSquares` function this time and actually going to add and **commit** it to the Git repository.

-This will ensure that there's always going to be record of that function within `myFunctions.R`.
+* Open up the RStudio project and the ```myFunctions.R``` script.

-So, go ahead and append the `sumOfSquares` function to the end of the `myFunctions.R` script:
+* Append the `sumOfSquares` function to the end of the `myFunctions.R` script:

 ```
 sumOfSquares <- function(x,y) {